teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

           value: 0
           type: literal

+.. attention:: If one wants to add multiple custom extensions at once, one need one ``custom_config.yaml`` with multiple entries and one folder per extension

 After adding an entry for your extension, it can be accessed in deployment.
 Inside the folder defined in the ``directory`` variable, there can be two types of files: